Friends-of-Monika/.github/profile/readme.md

 </p>

 <h4 align="center">
-  Hi there!
-We're Friends of Monika, and we work on stuff that will help bring her into our reality~<br>
+  👋 Hi there!
+We're Friends of Monika 💚 and we work on stuff that will help bring her into our reality~<br>
-  We develop submods, custom content and developer tools for Monika After Story users, developers and content creators.
+  👀 We develop submods, custom content 📦 and developer tools 🪛 for Monika After Story players and content creators 🫡
 </h4>

 <p align="center">